yonkahlon/Zenject/README.md

     Container.BindInstance(_foo);

 So if we duplicate this game object to have multiple game objects with `Foo` on them (and its `ZenjectBinding`), they will all be bound to the Container this way.
-So after doing this, we would have to change `GameRunner` above to take a `List<Foo>` otherwise we would get Zenject exceptions.
+So after doing this, we would have to change `GameRunner` above to take a `List<Foo>` otherwise we would get Zenject exceptions (see <a href="#list-bindings">here</a> for info on list bindings).

 Also note that the `ZenjectBinding` component contains a `Bind Type` property in its inspector.
 By default this simply binds the instance as shown above but it can also be set to the following: